MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Copy-Item.md

 ### -Exclude

-Specifies, as a string array, an item or items that this cmdlet excludes in the operation.
-The value of this parameter qualifies the **Path** parameter.
-Enter a path element or pattern, such as `*.txt`.
-Wildcard characters are permitted.
-The **Exclude** parameter is effective only when the command includes the contents of an item, such as `C:\Windows\*`, where the wildcard character specifies the contents of the `C:\Windows` directory.
+Specifies one or more path elements or patterns, such as `"*.txt"`, to limit this cmdlet's operation.
+The value of this parameter filters against the wildcard-matching result of the **Path** parameter, not the final results.
+This parameter is only effective when the **Path** is specified with one or more wildcards.
+Since this parameter only filters on the paths resolved for the **Path** parameter, it does not filter any items discovered when recursing through child folders with the **Recurse** parameter.

 ```yaml
 Type: System.String[]